dnemec/waveguide_to_coax/README.md

 * **Feedwidth** - diameter of a pinfeed monopole antenna conductor (probe)
 *Usually in a milimeter range.*
-*Larger diameters (thicker probe) usually results in a wider bandwidth.*
+*Larger diameter (thicker probe) usually results in a wider bandwidth.*

 * **Central frequency** - Central frequency for which the adapter will be designed and optimized